click on the menu below to navigate this site

 Andy was in his element, freezing cold temperatures.

-We saw the Northern Lights or the Aurora Borealis from the airplane last night.
+We saw the Northern Lights, or Aurora Borealis, from the airplane last night.
 This was a real surprise and something I have always wanted to see with my own eyes.
 We saw it because our flight path took us north of Russia and very close to the North Pole.
-Our altitude was over 40,000 feet se we got a spectacular view of the light show from above it.
-It looked like a green, blue, and silver moving circular glow.
-It had spikes and waves in it and it changed quite often over the hour it lasted.
+Our altitude was over 40,000 feet, so we got a spectacular view of the light show from above.
+It looked like a green, blue, and silver moving circular glow with spikes and waves that shifted often over the hour it lasted.

 Here is a shot from our hotel window.

-The flight got into Tokyo airport 40 minutes early and we were glad of this as we have both officially decided we hate long airplane flights.
-The airport was very empty of people and the restroom I used was the cleanest public restroom I have ever seen; plus it had electronic toilets -- more on this later.
-We were very jet lagged, as we got no sleep on the flight, so we kind of staggered from the international terminal to the domestic terminal but, thanks to the very helpful airport staff and good signs we made it there in good time.
-I am happy to say there was no excess baggage charge from All Nippon Airlines which was our carrier from Tokyo to Sapporo.
-I was even able to connect to the Internet via wireless access without a problem at the Tokyo airport.
-I got my Internet fix.
+The flight arrived at Tokyo airport 40 minutes early, and we were glad for this as we have both officially decided we hate long airplane flights.
+The airport was very empty, and the restroom I used was the cleanest public restroom I have ever seen.
+It even had electronic toilets—more on this later.
+We were very jet-lagged, as we got no sleep on the flight, so we kind of staggered from the international terminal to the domestic terminal.
+Thanks to the very helpful airport staff and good signage, we made it there in good time.
+I'm happy to say there was no excess baggage charge from All Nippon Airlines, our carrier from Tokyo to Sapporo.
+I was even able to connect to the internet via wireless access without a problem at Tokyo airport.
+I got my internet fix.

-Other than landing in a snow storm the flight to Sapporo was uneventful.
-We decided to take a taxi from the Sapporo airport to our hotel and this was a mistake as it was quite expensive and it turned out our hotel was very close to the train station.
+Other than landing in a snowstorm, the flight to Sapporo was uneventful.
+We decided to take a taxi from Sapporo airport to our hotel, which turned out to be a mistake as it was quite expensive and our hotel was actually very close to the train station.
 We could have taken the train from the airport if we had known.
-Also, the snow started really coming down during our taxi ride which made the going slow.
-We were glad when we finally made it to the Keio Plaza hotel in downtown Sapporo.
+Also, the snow started coming down heavily during our taxi ride, which slowed us down.
+We were glad when we finally made it to the Keio Plaza Hotel in downtown Sapporo.

-After we staggered back to the hotel ready for a good night's sleep.
-Julia and I had not slept at all on the airplane so we were very ready to sleep now.
+Afterward, we staggered back to the hotel, ready for a good night's sleep.
+Julia and I had not slept at all on the airplane, so we were very ready to sleep now.

 Wednesday, February 6, 2008

 Here is a shot of Julia in front of one of the many ice carvings.
-This one had an Egyptian theme which seems appropriate considering our recent trip to Egypt.
+This one had an Egyptian theme, which seemed appropriate considering our recent trip to Egypt.

-Julia and I slept for 14 hours straight last night and this morning and when we got up we felt great .
-We had breakfast at the hotel and had our first taste of Japanese breakfast foods which, are interesting to say the least and all very good.
-After breakfast the four of us headed to the Odori Park a short walk from our hotel to see the Sapporo Snow and Ice Festival.
-It had stopped snowing and the sun was shining even though the temperature was well below zero.
+Julia and I slept for 14 hours straight last night and this morning, and when we got up, we felt great.
+We had breakfast at the hotel and had our first taste of Japanese breakfast foods, which are interesting, to say the least, and all very good.
+After breakfast, the four of us headed to Odori Park, a short walk from our hotel, to see the Sapporo Snow and Ice Festival.
+It had stopped snowing and the sun was shining, even though the temperature was well below zero.

 Here is a shot of me obliging the kids.

-While we walked around the exhibition we were continually asked by school children, who were practicing their English, to tell them where we were from and to mark our home on maps they had.
-This was quite flattering at first but, after the 9th or 10th time it got old.
+While we walked around the exhibition, we were continually asked by school children, who were practicing their English, to tell them where we were from and to mark our home on maps they had.
+This was quite flattering at first, but after the 9th or 10th time it got a bit old.

-We left the Odori Park and headed for the Sapporo Beer Garden which is located in the Sapporo beer factory.
-This was a 30 minute walk from the Odori Park.
-When we got there we ate a yummy lunch of thinly sliced lamb and vegetables which we cooked for ourselves on our table grill.
+We left Odori Park and headed to the Sapporo Beer Garden, located in the Sapporo beer factory.
+This was a 30-minute walk from Odori Park.
+When we got there, we ate a yummy lunch of thinly sliced lamb and vegetables, which we cooked ourselves on our table grill.

-Here is a shot of Julia and I enjoying our lunch.
+Here is a shot of Julia and me enjoying our lunch.

-After lunch we went to the Sapporo Beer Museum and bought a beer tasting.
-We meet a Japanese man named Yoshi and his wife Yoko.
-Yoshi could speak a little English and we had our electronic translator so we were able to communicate to some degree.
-Yoshi and his wife were very friendly and egger to speak with us.
-Yoshi is 61 years old but looked like he was 50 and his wife Yoko looked much younger too than her age.
+After lunch, we went to the Sapporo Beer Museum and bought a beer tasting.
+We met a Japanese man named Yoshi and his wife Yoko.
+Yoshi could speak a little English, and we had our electronic translator, so we were able to communicate to some degree.
+Yoshi and his wife were very friendly and eager to speak with us.
+Yoshi is 61 years old but looked like he was 50, and his wife Yoko also looked much younger than her age.

 Here is a shot of one of the exhibits at night.

-From Julia: They invited us along to another bar and another couple joined us; some drinking friends of theirs.
+From Julia: They invited us to another bar, and another couple joined us—some drinking friends of theirs.
 The group turned out to be party pensioners and big boozers.
-The lady that joined our party was very enthusiastic about meeting foreigners; she slapped me on the boobs several times and stuck her hand into David's jacket to feel up his chest.
-She was extremely flirty and drunk. so Andy, David and I dropped out before the next bar, only Lawrie felt he could stay sober and cope with continuing to drink with them.
-We were a little worried that Lawrie would end up in the white slave trade or be found naked on a pile of snow in the morning.
-Thank goodness he did show up at the hotel a couple of hours later.
-He said that they all kept on drinking beer and sake and eating.
-Lawrie, as he expected, really did out drink the Japanese.
+The lady that joined our party was very enthusiastic about meeting foreigners; she slapped me on the chest several times and stuck her hand into David's jacket to feel his chest.
+She was extremely flirty and drunk, so Andy, David, and I opted out before the next bar.
+Only Lawrie felt he could stay sober and cope with continuing to drink with them.
+We were a little worried that Lawrie might end up in the white slave trade or be found naked on a pile of snow in the morning.
+Thankfully, he showed up at the hotel a couple of hours later.
+He said that they all kept drinking beer and sake and eating.
+Lawrie, as he expected, really did outdrink the Japanese.
 The group only separated because Yoko became sick from drinking.
-Apparently, the other lady was groping everyone because we were the first foreigners she'd met her whole life; she's 73 now.
+Apparently, the other lady was groping everyone because we were the first foreigners she'd met in her whole life; she's 73 now.

-We all left the hotel in the evening (after our unusual afternoon experience) to walk back to Odori Park and see the Sapporo Ice Festival by night lights.
-Many of the sculptures looked better under lights as you could see more contrast on the white snow.
-Some of the bigger exhibits also put on colored light shows which were not too bad.
+After our unusual afternoon experience, we all left the hotel in the evening to walk back to Odori Park and see the Sapporo Ice Festival by night.
+Many of the sculptures looked better under lights, as you could see more contrast on the white snow.
+Some of the bigger exhibits also put on colored light shows, which were not too bad.

 Thursday, February 7, 2008